Uniform Construction Code

 In Act 106 of 2008, the General Assembly established the RAC, whose members represent industry sectors that participate in the various aspects relating to building construction including building component design, construction, building code enforcement and local government representation.
 The RAC is charged to review the periodic changes to the revised ICC codes prior to adoption into the UCC.

 On October 17, 2018, the UCC RAC voted to adopt Section 3006 (relating to elevator lobbies and hoistway opening protection) of the IBC of 2015.
 As such, the Department amended paragraph (a)(1) of Section 403.21 to add Section 3006 of the IBC of 2015.
 On November 3rd, the Pennsylvania Bulletin published an emergency certified regulation regarding smoke protection in elevator lobbies, and this regulation is temporarily effective as of that date.
-This regulation will become permanent upon approval of the House and Senate Labor and Industry Committees and upon approval by the Independent Regulatory Review Commission.
+This regulation became permanent upon approval by the Independent Regulatory Review Commission on December 6, 2018.

 Revised UCC Regulations